SumoLogic/sumologic-documentation/docs/integrations/google/app-engine.md

 Google App Engine is a platform to build web and mobile apps that scale automatically.
 The Sumo Logic App for Google App Engine helps you monitor the activities in your App Engine.
 The pre-configured dashboards provide insight into the requests, applications, HTTP status codes, latency, and response time in your App Engine.

-## Log Types

-The App uses:
-* Google Cloud Audit Logs — These logs track events on multiple GCP services, including Compute Engine, IAM and App Engine
-* App Engine Request Logs — These logs provide information about each request in App Engine, including the external IP address making the request

 ## Collect Logs for the Google App Engine App

 This section describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services and provides instructions for configuring log collection for the Google App Engine App.
 A sample log message and query are also provided.